This is Version 2 of the plan, updated in April 2021.

 What if I miss a day?

-What if I have less than 6 weeks before I start RASP?
+What if I have less than 8 weeks before my selection date?

 Still start at the beginning of this training plan anyway.
-Skip ahead to Week 6 (unload/taper week) the week directly before RASP.
+Don’t skip ahead.

 What if I can’t handle the training volume at first?

-Building stamina and resilience is a key training goal of this plan, and physical and mental stamina is also key to completing the Selection event.
-If you can’t handle the training volume at first, it’s better to cut training sessions short than to take unscheduled rest days.
+Building stamina and resilience is a key training goal of this plan, and physical and mental stamina is also key to completing the A&S. If you can’t handle the training volume at first, it’s better to cut training sessions short, rather than take unscheduled rest days.

-What if I can’t make the prescribed reps for the bodyweight exercises, or the prescribed interval times for the rucks, runs or step ups?
+What if I can’t make the prescribed reps for the bodyweight exercises, or the prescribed interval times for rucks?